Collinsia parviflora: Description

-Genetics
+Taxonomy

-Mutants of this species show magenta and white flowers, instead of the typical blue, which is cause by epistasis.
+Collinsia parviflora was scientifically described and named in 1827 by John Lindley, who credited the work of David Douglas.
+It is classified in the genus Collinsia, part of the family Plantaginaceae.
+Mutants of this species show magenta and white flowers, instead of the typical blue, which is caused by epistasis.
 The leaves may show purple spots, depending on another mutation.
+The species has no varieties, but has two variety names among its eight heterotypic synonyms.